mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-1.png" height="300">

-Make sure your new project includes version control
+Since we're integrating version control into this project workflow, click **Version Control**

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-2.png" height="500">

-Select the option to clone a project from a GitHub repository
+Select the option to clone a project from a **Git** repository

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-3.png" height="500">

-**Paste** your **Repository URL** into the first box and **Create project as a subdirectory of** the git folder on your desktop.
+Now, **paste** your **Repository URL** into the first box and find somewhere to store your work.
+This folder will mirror the contents of your Git repository.
+Click **Browse...** and navigate to the git folder on your desktop.
 If you don't have a git folder on your desktop then make one, as it's good practice to keep all of your projects together and organised.